Deraj21/cryptid-bot/readme.md

 ---

 `LAST`
+- menu items only display what is legal
-- ask bot about a hex working!!!!
+  - bot cannot asked about a hex they already played on
+  - players cannot play on a hex they already played on
+  - no one can play on a hex that has a "no" marker on it

 `NEXT`
-- menu items shouldn't display illegal options
+- bug fixes
+- TESTING